14-855 Kehau Road #2250

 Board of Directors

 Nanawale Community Association is presided over by a volunteer Board of Directors elected by the membership at the Annual Meeting held each October.
 Members are elected each year and serve for a three-year term.
 Due to Covid-19 restrictions, the 2020 and 2021 elections were held via mail-in ballots and no Annual Meeting was held.
+The 2022 election was held via mail-in ballots and the 2022 Annual Meeting was held at 1pm on October 1st, 2022.
+The 2023 election was held via mail-in ballots and the 2023 Annual Meeting was held on October 7th, 2023.

-Executive Board as of April 9th,2022
+Executive Board as of October, 2023

 President